muskanbagrecha/quiz-app/readme.md

 ## Quiz App

 Badminton Quizzeria is a badminton based quiz.
 Test your badminton knowledge and prove yourself a badminton ninja.
-The website is in progress and right now only contains screens built in HTML and CSS and has used [Shuttle UI](https://shuttleui.netlify.app/) components.
+The website is in progress and right now only contains screens built in HTML and CSS and has used [Fashgram UI](#) components.

 ## Author